2bdenny/ReScue/README.md

 │     │  │  └─selectors
 │     │  └─pp
 │     ├─regex
-│     ├─tester	# Main classes are here
+│     ├─tester	# Look at the MyTester.java, you can add your own tester here │     └─utils
-│     └─utils
 └─test
 	├─data				# Put regexes txt files here
-	└─scripts
-		└─extractor	# Scripts to extract regexes from projects' source
+	└─scripts			# Some scripts used for evaluation
 ```

 ## Dependencies
+### Dependencies can be installed by maven automatically now, I love maven!
+### Following is the deprecated dependencies intro
 1. JDK 1.8 and Python3
 2. The prefuse visualization toolkit: [prefuse.jar](http://prefuse.org/)
 3. [junit-4.12.jar](http://search.maven.org/remotecontent?filepath=junit/junit/4.12/junit-4.12.jar)